 A phone call on the other hand allows customers to connect on a human level with a real representative from your company.
 (Plus, they’re much harder to ignore than an email.)
 Feeling seen and heard is important to consumers, even if you’re the one calling them.
 To this end, phone calls are runner-up only to a face-to-face conversation.

 Consumers like to be known by their favorite brands.
 66% believe that the most important thing brands should know about their customers is their name and location.
 Customer segmentation is a fantastic way to ensure that your outbound calls are sending the right messages to the right people.
-To learn more about this marketing and customer service strategy, check out our article: Customer Segmentation.

 Why it’s important to handle both inbound and outbound calls in your customer service flow.